 Nominees from previous years can be re-nominated, assuming the nominee is still eligible.
 A new nomination letter is required in that case.

-Applicants must be active VSS members and have attended two of the last five VSS Meetings.
+Applicants must be active VSS members and have attended at least two of the last five VSS meetings.

 Nominations Open: December 11, 2017